Geko-X/MHW-Campaign-Expansion/gm_handbook.md

 * Discard both the tell and behaviour card at the end of the monster's turn (or keep the behaviour around to see the attack and player counts)
 * The tell and behaviour decks should run out at the same time.
 When they are, shuffle the tell deck and go again.

+# Monster Information

+You should tell players when they reach status threasholds, break values, etc... but also give clues as to health.
+They can record values as they seem fit.

+_I give a clue about health around 50% and 10 points left.
+This helps players know how they're going and if a monster is captureable._

 # Threat Level

 Keep the threat levels secret.
 When starting a hunt, you can assign threats randomly, have players roll for initiative, or use some other system.